Liberia - Country Commercial Guide

 Banking Systems

-The CBL is responsible for licensing, regulating, and overseeing the financial sector in Liberia.
-Banking services within Liberia are provided by ten commercial banks with branch outlets including payment windows/annexes, a development finance company, and a deposit-taking microfinance institution.
-There are ten commercial banks all of which are foreign owned except for Liberia Bank for Development and Investment (LBDI).
-In 2021, the CBL reported that the banking system remained relatively stable with banks and other financial institutions showing signs of resilience in the wake of the COVID-19 global pandemic.
-The CBL singled out a rising non-performing loan rate of 22 percent—well above its 10 percent threshold—as a downside risk.
-The CBL has said it is taking action to address non-performing loans but has not been specific.
+The Central Bank of Liberia (CBL) oversees the financial sector in Liberia.
+Banking services are provided by nine commercial banks that are all foreign owned except for Liberia Bank for Development and Investment (LBDI).
+In 2022, the CBL reported that the banking system remained generally stable with banks showing improved balance sheets due to the recovery of overall economic activity following the COVID-19 pandemic.
+The CBL noted a high non-performing loan (NPL) rate of 16.4 percent—above its 10 percent regulatory threshold—as a downside risk.
+The CBL said it is taking action to address non-performing loans and instituting unspecified monetary policy efforts to strengthen asset quality.

 Most banking institutions can provide some short-term trade financing and operating capital to businesses that have good credit records.
 Historically, commercial banks have had no domestic instruments into which to place liquidity.
-However, the CBL recently began to offer treasury bills in Liberian dollars.
-Foreign banks or branches can establish operations in Liberia and are subject to prudential measures or other regulations required by the CBL.
+However, the CBL does offer treasury bills in Liberian dollars.
+Foreign banks or branches can establish operations in Liberia subject to CBL regulation.

 Some limitations of the banking system might impact operations for U.S. businesses, particularly outside of Monrovia.
 They include the obstacles to domestic travel—such as poor roads, lack of affordable electricity, and unreliable communication links—increasing the risk of accepting collateral based outside Monrovia.
 Also, the unreliable land title system hampers access to credit in general, especially for local entrepreneurs.
 There is a non-bank financial sector, including licensed, regulated, and supervised institutions.
 Most of these institutions, particularly those in the informal sector, make short-term, high-interest rate loans to their members.
 Some of those operating in the informal sector offer anonymity to those seeking loans or exchanging currency, which raises concerns about the possibility of money laundering or terrorist financing.